TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 These tools need a bit more design work before I can reliably put them in a phase, so may be changed from what is described

-* *Battle Sign*: Getting some reworking to be less effective to allow for proper shields
 * *Armor*: Available in three sets: travelers, plate, and slime suit.
 One recipe instead of variable materials, to allow more focus on modifiers.
-* *Shield*: Added as a single type modifiable item, similar to armor.
 * *Rapier*
 * *Battle Axe*